 - Know the formulas for the area and circumference of a circle and use them to solve problems; give an informal derivation of the relationship between the circumference and area of a circle.
 (Grade 7) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 - Proportional reasoning involves comparisons and multiplicative relationships among ratios.
 (Grade 7) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 It is helpful if students know about several types of bridges, such as beam, arch and suspension bridges.
 They should also be able to understand the forces of compression and tension that affect the strength of a bridge.

 After this lesson, students should be able to:

 - List several common materials used the design and construction of structures.

 - Describe several factors that engineers consider when selecting materials for the design of a bridge.